rheedhar/WHOT-AI/README.md

 This project was a fun way to create a computer player for the command line version of the game created in java.
 Here is the link to the java project if you would like to play the game: [WHOT](https://github.com/rheedhar/WHOT)

-**Note**: Since this is a learning project, this model was not added to the console game due to constraints with hosting a large model but you can still play the game using the rule based logic in the game.
+**Note**: Since this is a learning project, this model was not added to the java game due to constraints with hosting a large model.

 ## Data Generation